Even though I’m not a big fan of snacks (but intermittent fasting), nuts are a natural and convenient option for in-between times.

 Nevertheless, it is essential to remember that not all nuts suit a ketogenic diet.

-Therefore, the best keto nuts have a high ratio of fat to net carbohydrates, a high percentage of monounsaturated fatty acids, and a low rate of omega-6 fatty acids.
+Therefore, the best keto nuts have a high-fat ratio to net carbohydrates, a high percentage of monounsaturated fatty acids, and a low rate of omega-6 fatty acids.

-Although pili nuts are my favorite, native walnuts or macadamias are excellent nuts on keto as well.
+Although pili nuts are my favorite, native walnuts or macadamias are also excellent nuts on keto.

 Nevertheless, it is advisable not to eat an 8-ounce pack at once and enjoy nuts in moderation.